slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 ### On difficult opponents

+> *"I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times."
+-- Bruce Lee [1940]*

 The thougest competition is a good enough competitor.

-Besides outworking them, you’ll need all weaponry.
-Sometimes even the «dirty stuff»: «pawn sacrifices», bribes and lying are examples of «dirty stuff».
-They may be effective but use them only on desperate situations: it’s a scar for life.
+Besides outworking them, you’ll need all weaponry, sometimes even the «dirty stuff». «Pawn sacrifices», bribes and lying are examples of «dirty stuff».
+They may be effective but use them only on desperate situations, it’s a scar for life.

 > *"The best fighter is never angry."
 -- Lao Tzu [-571]*